 Let’s face the truth: running a Marathon is painful.
 No matter how hard you trained for your first Marathon, or how prepared you are, it will hurt.
 A LOT.

 42 km or 26 miles is just a very long distance for your body.

 I have never met anyone, no matter what fitness level, that crossed the finish line saying: “That was great.
 I feel amazing.
 Let’s do it again”.
 More likely you will see people limping in pain after the finish line (after they fakes the smile for the finish line photo of course).

 The same people are usually the ones at the start bragging about how great they feel.

 Trust me, that feeling is fake.
-You will be running on adrenalin and endorphins for the first 10k.
+You will be running on adrenaline and endorphins for the first 10 km.
 You will be overly excited and going way too fast.
 Sooner or later you will hit reality with pain in your joints and muscle exhaustion, maybe even hitting the wall in severe glucose depletion.